STBGFC/tournament-app/README.md

 The API is an [Express](https://www.npmjs.org/package/express) application that creates a RESTful interface to the data stored in a MongoDB.

 To run the server up quickly, `npm start` should work, but the secret key will be insecure.
-In production, use the provided `startup.sh` script which generates a secure key for the JWT digest.
+This method will create (if needed), and pre-seed a test database that can be used with the api tests or the e2e web tests.
+If you want to start up with a different database, or you're running in production, use the provided `startup.sh` script which generates a secure key for the JWT digest and allows you to specify the mongo URL and the node environment (i.e. `dev` or `prod`)

 ### Testing